Write Like a Mother

 Susan Muaddi Darraj and her daughter.
 Susan is the author of the Farah Rocks children’s book series

 Andria Nacina Cole and her son.
 Andria is the author of The King of Love is Dead & founder of A Revolutionary Summer.

 Conferences include loads of information from a panel of experts.
 They mean lots of note-taking and even more exhaustion.

-Scribente Maternum's retreats, on the other hand, are a chance to mingle with the experts.
-They include a lot of community-building and time for you to write whatever your heart needs you to write.
+Scribente Maternum's events, on the other hand, are a chance to mingle and write with the experts.
+They include community-building and time for you to explore whatever your heart needs you to write.

 Our large retreats include workshops with renowned authors and teachers, opportunities for smaller accountability groups, and a chance to find inspiration and community.
 Smaller gatherings are a breath of fresh air, just when you need it the most.
 A time to gather with like souls in the midst of mothering.